PlanterApp/planter_docs/content/docs/700_tasks/701_add-tasks/index.md

 {{< alert icon="💸" context="info" text="Tasks and Task Notifications are [**Premium features**](../../account/premium-subscription)" />}}

 ## Frost Tasks
 Frost tasks remind you when your frost dates are coming so you can protect your plants in the fall or get ready to plant in spring!
-We'll remind you 2 weeks before your frost dates.
-Simply [**set your frost dates**](../../getting-started/frost-dates/) to get these reminders.
+Planter will remind you 2 weeks before your frost dates.
+Be sure to [**set your frost dates**](../../getting-started/frost-dates/) to get these reminders.

 ## Plant Tasks
  Plant tasks are a great way to keep track of when to start seeds, transplant, or harvest plants.